SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 Players obviously don't have to install this "server-side only" version client-side, unless it is to be used offline.

-The minimum requirements are, of course the [Fabric launcher](https://fabricmc.net/use/), and the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api), and to copy the ".jar" file into your mods folder.
+The minimum requirements are, of course the [Fabric launcher](https://fabricmc.net/use/), and the [Fabric API](https://modrinth.com/mod/fabric-api), and to copy the ".jar" file into your mods folder.
 (For default Windows installations, after running the game with the Fabric launcher at least once, just copy / paste this into the path bar of any Explorer window to open the mod folder: `%appdata%\.minecraft\mods` — and press *Enter*.)

 # Miscellaneous

-This mod is translated in English and French.
+Performance of Sticky Hoppers is similar to that of vanilla Hoppers (tested with Carpet Mod, on over 2500 idle normal and Sticky hoppers).

 You are free to use this mod in any modpacks you'd make.

 This mod works without conflict with my other mod "[Speedy Hopper](https://modrinth.com/mod/speedy-hopper)", but of course you won't be able to craft a "Fast Sticky Hopper", so you'll have to make choices and design your contraptions accordingly!